ricardomiranda/sparkMonoid/README.md

 Project sparkMonoid is an example of using a monoid.
+We chose the Spark framework because it has function aggregate for non-monaidic operations and function reduce for monadic operations.
 Lets look at a function that concatenates characters (example from [F# for fun and profit](https://fsharpforfunandprofit.com/posts/monoids-part3/ "F# for fun and profit")):

 ```
 'a' + 'b' => what should I do?